-1.3.2 Community Theme and Strengths Assessment
+1.3.2 Community Themes and Strengths Assessment

-This assessment provided primary qualitative data on what Clark County residents perceive as important issues and assets in their community.
+This assessment provided primary qualitative data on what Clark County residents perceive as important health and community issues and which local assets are available to address these health and community issues.
 Qualitative information was collected through two community-wide meetings, focus groups, individual interviews, and a Quality of Life questionnaire.
 This assessment answers: